+The Fund may consist of different share classes.
+This means that the units issued have different features depending on the unit class to which they belong.
 The unit classes may differ with regard to the appropriation of income, the issue premium, the currency of the unit value including the use of currency hedging transactions, the management fee, the minimum investment amount or a combination of these features.
-Due to the different structure, the economic result that the investor achieves with his investment in the fund may vary depending on the unit class to which the units he has acquired belong.
+Due to the different structure, the economic result that the investor achieves with his investment in the Fund may vary depending on the unit class to which the units he has acquired belong.
 This applies both to the return that the investor achieves before tax and to the return after tax.
 The creation of unit classes is permitted at any time and is at the discretion of the company.
 The rights of investors who have acquired units from existing unit classes shall remain unaffected by the formation of new unit classes.
-The costs incurred in connection with the introduction of a new unit class.
+The costs incurred in connection with the introduction of a new unit certificate class may only be charged to the investors of this new unit class.

-The acquisition of assets is only permitted uniformly for the entire fund; it cannot be made for individual unit classes or groups of unit classes.
+The acquisition of assets is only permitted uniformly for the entire Fund; it cannot be made for individual unit classes or groups of unit classes.